j-valdiviezo/j-valdiviezo.github.io/_pages/about.md

 ---

 Welcome!
-I am a Fulbright Alumnus and a PhD candidate in the Department of Chemistry and a Master's student in the Department of Electrical and Computer Engineering at Duke University.
+I'm a Fulbright alumnuns and an incoming postdoctoral scholar at UC Berkeley.
+I come from Ciudad del Carmen, Mexico.
+I did my PhD in Chemistry and M.S. in ECE at Duke University.
 I graduated cum laude with a B.S. in Chemistry from Tecnologico de Monterrey.

-I'm also a co-founder of E-Sentience LLC, a startup that uses AI to develop microfluidic devices for sensing.
+I'm co-founder of E-Sentience LLC, a startup that uses AI to develop microfluidic devices for sensing.

 Please feel free to reach out if you have questions about my work & experience.